 Some residents refer to Holcot as “The Centre of the Universe” and this sentiment is by no means easy to dismiss.
 An active and friendly community such as ours is a rare commodity these days and deserves to be protected and cherished.

-If you want to know anything about Holcot, feel free to
+If you want to know anything about Holcot, feel free to email our Editor.

-He may not know the answer to your question, but it is likely that he will know who to ask!!
+They may not know the answer to your question, but it is likely that he will know who to ask!!